-The purpose of technology scouting is to gain competitive advantage by identifying opportunities and threats generated by technological advancement and finding the appropriate technological capabilities needed to face these challenges.
+The purpose of technology scouting is to gain competitive advantage by identifying opportunities and threats generated by technological advancements.
+It also involves finding the appropriate technological capabilities to face these challenges.

 According to professor René Rohrbeck, technology scouting has four main goals: